 \begin{proposition}[{\cite[Corollary 3.8]{fulton1995}}] If two smooth oriented closed curves, $\gamma$ and $\delta$, are homotopic in $\R^2\setminus\{(0,0)\}$, then $W(\gamma)=W(\delta)$. \end{proposition}

-Now, consider a smooth vector field $A(\x)$ defined on an open subset $D\subset\R^2.$ Let $\gamma\subset D$ be a smooth oriented closed curve.
+Now, consider a smooth vector field $A(\x)=(A_1(\x),A_2(\x))$ defined on an open subset $D\subset\R^2.$ Let $\gamma\subset D$ be a smooth oriented closed curve.
 Assume that $A(\x)$ in nonsingular on $\gamma$.
 When a point $\x$ moves one cycle around $\gamma$ in the counterclockwise direction, the vector $A(\x)$ winds around the origin an integral number of revolutions.
-The total number of revolutions $I_{\gamma}(A)$ is called the {\it rotation number of the vector field $A(\x)$ around $\gamma$} \cite{QTheory}.
+The total number of revolutions $I_{\gamma}(A)$ is called the {\it rotation number of the vector field $A(\x)$ around $\gamma$} \cite{QTheory} (or {\it index of $A$ on $\gamma$}).
 Following the notation above,

-where $\Gamma:=\{A(\x),\, \x\in\gamma\}.$ Define the auxiliary functions $p_A,q_A:D\subset\R^2\to{\R}$ such that
+where $\Gamma:=\{A(\x),\, \x\in\gamma\}.$ Define the auxiliary functions $p_A,q_A:D\subset\R^2\to\R^2$ such that

-Then \eqref{IgA} becomes
+Then, \eqref{IgA} becomes

 The next result provides the invariance of $I_{\gamma}(A)$ under change of coordinates by diffeomorphism.
-Although very intuitive, we were not able to find any reference for a proof of such a result, thus we shall provide it. \begin{proposition} Let $A:D\subset\R^2\to\R^2$ be a vector field, $\gamma\subset D$ a smooth oriented closed curve, and $\alpha:D\to D^*$ a diffeomorphism.
+Although very intuitive, we were not able to find any reference for a proof of such a result, thus we shall provide it. \begin{proposition} Let $A:D\subset\R^2\to\R^2$ be a vector field, $\gamma\subset D$ a smooth oriented closed curve, and $\alpha:D\to D^*$ a diffeomorphism, where $D^*=\alpha(D)\subset \R^2$.
 Assume that $A$ does not vanish on $\gamma$.
 Then,